Ukrainian Chromatic Recorder

-The music of the Ukraine features many unique instruments.
-Prominent amongst these are the bandura, the torban and sopilka.
-In its most sophisticated form, the sopilka is a fully chromatic internal duct flute.
-Like the recorder, it was developed from the six-holed pipe, but it represents a separate and far more recent evolutionary branch to the recorder.
-Whereas the recorder has holes for the thumb of the upper hand and for the little finger of the lowermost hand, the chromatic sopilka has holes for all ten digits: thus there are two thumbholes, one for each hand.
-In addition to being fully chromatic, the modern sopilka is highly expressive and capable of astonishingly rapid playing.
-A skilled sopilka performer can mimic a variety of sounds found in nature, including birdcalls and insect noises.
+The music of Ukraine features many unique instruments.
+Prominent amongst these are the bandura, kobza, torban, and sopilka.
+In its most sophisticated form, the sopilka (сопілка) is a fully chromatic internal duct flute.
+Like the recorder, the sopilka had its origin in the diatonic six-holed pipe, but it represents a separate and far more recently developed branch from that leading to the recorder.
+Whereas the recorder has holes for the thumb and three fingers of the upper hand and all four fingers of the lowermost hand, the chromatic sopilka has holes for all ten digits: thus there are two thumb holes, one for each hand.
+In addition to being fully chromatic the modern sopilka is highly expressive and capable of astonishingly rapid playing.
+Skilled sopilka performers can mimic a variety of sounds found in nature, including bird calls and insect noises.

-Traditional forms of the Ukrainian duct-flute with 5-8 finger holes (Денцівка, denchivka) were usually diatonic, with a range of two and a half octaves.
-The earliest-known example found in Ukraine is a mammoth-bone flute from the Paleolithic Period.
-The denshivka is known from the Princely era of the Kyivan Rus’ and is depicted on an 11th-century fresco in Kyiv’s Saint Sophia Cathedral.
-In folk tradition it was commonly the instrument of shepherds or part of trio ensembles and various wedding bands.
-Prominent performers in modern times have included Ivan Sklyar, Y. Bobrovnykov, D. Demenchuk, and V. Zuliak.
+Traditional forms of the Ukrainian duct-flute with 5-6 finger holes (денцівка, denchivka) were diatonic, with a range of up to two octaves, or so.
+The denchivka is known from the Princely era of the Kyivan Rus and is depicted on an 11th-century fresco in Kyiv’s Saint Sophia Cathedral.
+In folk tradition, it was commonly the instrument of shepherds or part of trio ensembles and various wedding bands.

 Ukrainian Medley, featuring Maksim Popichuk (sopilka, ocarina, panpipe)

 Bukovinian Folk Melodies & Dance, featuring Maksim Popichuk (sopilka)